algorithmiaio/api-docs/source/includes/clients/_curl.md

 -> {"result": "data://YOUR_USERNAME/newCollection"}
 ```
 You can use cURL to interact with the Data API from the command line.
-To create a collection, POST the new collection name to the Data API URL formatted with your username.
+To create a collection, POST the new collection name to the Data API URL formatted with your user name.
 You will get a result that returns the address of the new data collection.

 #### Upload File